SpikeGR-YT/SpikeGR-App-Store/README.md

 ## What is the SpikeGR App Store?

 SpikeGR App Store contains all the programs and scripts created by SpikeGR, all in one place!
 ---
-## How to Update the SpikeGR App Store to the latest version?

-Simply launch the App Store and there will be a popup saying that an update is available.

----
 ## Which apps are available?